Fuerte Olimpo: History

+Fuerte Olimpo in 1862, Paraguay's northern strongpoint in the Chaco opposite Brazilian territory.

 The city was founded by Spain in 1792 named Fuerte Borbón by the Governor Joaquín Alos y Bru, who sent the Commandant José Antonio de Zavala y Delgadillo, to protect the area from the Virreinato del Río de la Plata from the bandeirantes from Brazil.
 The first settlement was between the Brazilian Forte Porto Carrero and Fecho dos Morros.
 Caciques Mbayaes were invited for the foundation.

 During José Gaspar Rodríguez de Francia government it was called Fuerte Olimpo, maybe because of the main Cerro (hill) which was said to resemble Mount Olimpus in ancient Greece.
 At that time Paraguayan sovereignty established a free port for Brazilian trading.

 At the beginning of Paraguayan War (1865–1870) it was a very important offensive spot in the Mato Grosso, in 1866 Fuerte Olimpo was a strategic place too but it was taken by Brazilians when the campaign ended.
 Originally, Argentina wanted to own from Fuerte Olimpo to Chaco Boreal to the Bahía Negra, but when Brazil left Paraguay, Argentina did not claim it.

 After the 1870s the area belonged to large landowners who chopped the quebrechales having native people work as slaves, that period was called tannin cycle, it was the beginning of some industries, forests were destroyed and the place was used for cattle raising good for the kind of weather.
 Another important aspect was the industries of tiles, palm and bricks.
 So Fuerte Olimpo became a port for exportation.
 During the Chaco war in the 1930s Fuerte Olimpo was again an important place for offensive strategies.